tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 grafana-975c48997-sq9wl   1/1     Running   0          65m
 ```

-After port-forwarding, I added a data source along with a dashboard for for it.
+After port-forwarding, I added a data source along with a dashboard for it.

 The first pod is receiving traffic, and the second pod has no clue what’s happening on the other side.